Likhita Japa is an enjoyable and practical way to practice Mantra meditation.

 And the mandala continues to hold the energy of your prayer or mantra.
 It's like a magnet that keeps drawing the Divine into your life!
 A very powerful mandala meditation!

-(The Flower Of Life pattern in the Likhita Japa mandala, above, is included in the Spiritual Mandala Templates Kit, which you receive free with the Personal Mandala Starter Kit.)
+(The Flower Of Life pattern in the Likhita Japa mandala, below, is included in the Spiritual Mandala Templates Kit, which you receive free with the Personal Mandala Starter Kit.)

 This close-up shows another Likhita Mandala, with the mantra used in conjunction with a drawn mandala.